adonisjs/v5-docs/content/api/database/query-builder.md

   ])
 ```

+#### Using sub queries

-You can also pass a sub-query instance to the `orderBy` method.
-For example: Order posts by the number of comments they have received.
+You can also pass a sub-query instance to the `orderBy` method — for example, Order posts by the number of comments they have received.

 ```ts
 const commentsCountQuery = Database